Guidelines for Writers & Photographers

 Alternate common names, if presented, are usually enclosed in parentheses.

-Our standard reference for current scientific names is: Fishbase
+Our standard references for current scientific names include Eschmeyer’s Catalog of Fishes and Fishbase.

 4. Scientific References